Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Virtual-WAN-Resources-With-Custom-Settings.md

 > As some of these resources are hidden by default, ensure you select `Show hidden types`.

 These are now used by the created ExpressRoute gateway and Azure Firewall resources.
-DDoS Protection Standard should also be set to `Enable` and connected to the DDoS protection plan `myorg-ddos-northeurope`.
+DDoS Network Protection should also be set to `Enable` and connected to the DDoS protection plan `myorg-ddos-northeurope`.

 ### Resource Group `myorg-ddos`